LasagnaCake/Makai/docs/specifications/anima-lang.md

 It is not designed to be a replacement programming language, but rather, as an extension to the programmer — and the engine's — systems.

+### SAFE: Stop At First error

+More of a rule for the provided compiler, and its implementations (`animac.exe` and `animac.debug.exe`).

+Meaning: At the first compilation error found in your code, it will stop compiling and exit out.

 ## Behaviour

 - Default starting character scope is global.